fuhcm/fptu-app/README.md

 [Express](http://expressjs.com/) and [React](https://facebook.github.io/react/), containing modern web development tools such as [Webpack](http://webpack.github.io/) and [Babel](http://babeljs.io/).

+The webpack configuration now support both Babel and TypeScript, so you can have both `.js` and `.ts` files in the source code.

 ## Environment

 Assuming you have a working `DockerCE`.